Why (or when) someone would need this service?

 What are the things people should consider before calling?

-In lease renewal cases we would like to see a copy of the lease as soon as possible and have the other party’s details.
-If any notices have been served under the Landlord & Tenant Act then it is imperative that we see them.
+In lease renewal cases, it’s beneficial to have a copy of the lease and the other party’s details ready.
+If any notices have been served under the Landlord & Tenant Act, it’s crucial for our commercial lease solicitors to review them promptly.

 Why are Grant Saw the best people for the job?